 Goal setting is the most crucial and immediate step in our work at The Gilmour Group and homework assignments are always based on the goals set by the client.

 Parents and their adolescent children are often triggered by each other – there are so many emotions that surface for everyone involved and as a result effective communication is almost impossible.
 The entire family is usually caught up in the conflict.
 At The Gilmour Group we are trained, experienced and able to help all parties feel heard and validated.
 Once that occurs lasting conflict resolution is far more likely.

 Skype Sessions Available

 We are happy to offer phone or Skype sessions to our clients as we don’t want geography, lack of internet access or added childcare costs to be prohibitive factors in benefitting from our services.

-Specializing in Marriage, Relationship & Couples Counselling in Victoria, BC
+Specializing in Marriage, Relationship & Couples Counselling in Vancouver, BC

 Most couples seek counselling as a last-ditch attempt to save their relationship.
 Unhelpful and often harmful communication patterns may have become so deeply entrenched they consume the relationship, leaving no room for happy memories together or remembering why they are still together at all.
 It often feels like there is no hope.
 Many traditional approaches to couples, marriage and relationship counseling explore familial patterns and childhood experiences which may have contributed to the current challenges in their relationship.
 These are, without question, valid approaches.
 However, at the Gilmour Group we are less interested in the history of the problem (our clients have probably already spent enough time and energy trying to figure that out prior to coming in to see us) but rather our focus is primarily on pragmatic steps to walk our clients ‘out of the problems’ and ‘in to the solutions’ to them.
 Our goal is to do this as quickly as possible.